Olaloa II

 Security guard/service appears to be present for the building/community.
 At least 2 listings explicitly mention it, including '24/7 security patrol' and 'GATED COMMUNITY WITH SECURITY,' with current MLS amenities showing SECGUA in 5 of 20 listings.
 The wording suggests real on-site or patrol-based security rather than a one-off agent checkbox.

-I looked for any mention of patrol service, roving security, or patrolled building language.
-The remarks explicitly state "24/7 security patrol," so this feature is clearly present.
+I looked for mentions of security patrol, roving security, or patrolled building language.
+The remarks directly confirm 24/7 security patrol, which matches the feature definition exactly.

 No analysis available